open-cloud/open-cloud.github.io.old/4_notes.md

 17. Have "Documentation" link at top of all pages point to Guide rather than ../admin/doc.

-18. Slices should not allow names that are truncated after the first underscore (i.e. "onlab_")
+18. Slices should not allow names that are truncated after the first underscore (i.e. "onlab_") [DONE]

 ##Incomplete and Undocumented Features